-Bean to cup coffee machines will usually make OK espresso (as long as you work with decent coffee beans) straight out of the box, without much of a learning curve, so if you want “OK” espresso & espresso coffee based coffees & you don’t want to take up a new hobby, a bean to cup coffee machine may be excellent for you.
+Bean to cup coffee machines will usually make OK espresso coffee (as long as you work with decent coffee beans) straight out of the box, without much of a learning curve, so if you want “OK” espresso & espresso coffee based coffees & you don’t want to take up a new hobby, a bean to cup coffee machine may be wonderful for you.

 Best Bean to Cup Coffee Machines